crescolincs/engineering-manufacturing/content/_index.md

   display: true
   heading: "Invest in Lincolnshire's Advanced Engineering & Manufacturing Sector: Key Benefits and Opportunities"
   blurb: >-
-        Lincolnshire is an outstanding UK location for advanced manufacturing and engineering, offering access to value-adding industry clusters and Industry 4.0 digital technologies with the potential to transform business productivity, efficiency and sustainability.
+        Lincolnshire is an outstanding UK location for investing advanced manufacturing and engineering companies, enabling access to value-adding industry clusters and Industry 4.0 digital technologies with the potential to transform business productivity, efficiency and sustainability.

-        For advanced engineering and manufacturing companies investing in the UK, Lincolnshire presents a unique location opportunity for business expansion, relocation and innovation.
   heroImg: 'adv-eng-manu-header.png'

 investmentopportunity: